hyperledger-archives/grid-rfcs/0000-product.md

 Trade items can include non-material goods, such as services, which will also need to be represented within Grid.
 This is not covered by this RFC.

+GS1 identifiers not specified for trade items are not included in Grid.
+(Assets, services) While logistical items (typically identified with an SSCC) may not be in this RFC, I would not exclude it entirely from Grid.

-Some examples of non-material goods:
+Some examples of material goods:

 - Batch/Lot (LGTIN) or Serialized (SGTIN)
 - Logistical Cases/Pallets - Higher levels of packaging of the items - some of